aieng-lab/senlp-benchmark/preprocessing/README.md

 NEW_DATASETS_BASE_PATH = "./datasets"
 ```

 Note that the NER and MLM tasks are not considered for this stage.
-However, the datasets need to be available in `DATASETS_BASE_PATH` to be used in subsequent stages (i.e., data splitting, fine-tuning).
+However, the datasets have to be available in `DATASETS_BASE_PATH` to be used in subsequent stages (i.e., data splitting, fine-tuning).